-If you would like to see Ramon Orozco in ring action, I have the following bouts available on DVD (contact me for information):
+If you would like to see Shawn Gallegos in the boxing ring, I have the following bouts available on DVD:

 2. CARLOS MADRID [w-8]